lorforlinux/docs.beagleboard.io/boards/beagleplay/demos-and-tutorials/play-kernel-development.rst

 Building the Kernel
 *******************

 Once you're set on your configuration, you'll want to build the kernel and build any external modules.
+To make things simpler to install, we'll create a Debian package of the kernel.

 .. note::